Undergraduate

 In emphasizing the social construction of manhood and masculinity as constitutive of the enormous capital that men command, this course aims to advance a critical view whereby such concepts are seen not as impenetrable bastions of historically oppressive power, but as privileged nodes that have been instrumentalized within discursive ideological networks.
 Through an examination of diverse media sources (literature, film, art, critical journalism, news articles, music, etc.) and their treatment of issues like guy culture, male body image, homosociality, aggression, family, success, and male sexuality, this course encourages the centrality of critical reflection in understanding the oftentimes violent negotiation of masculinity across various intersectional sites, and how those dynamics are refracted in men's relationships with themselves, other men, women, and institutions.
 No prerequisites.

-GSWS 2220E FEMINIST THEORY AND PRACTICE ACROSS THE DISCIPLINES
+GSWS 2220E FEMINIST THEORY AND PRACTICE FOR CHANGE

 (Required 2nd yr. theory course)